chadzhou/ZipRange1.0/readme.md

 We collect them from String into an arrayList of RangeNodes, and then construct a binary search tree based on the ranges these nodes have.
 The output is a customized binary-search-tree, based on the ranges.
 The algorithm is basically a binary-search-tree in-order traversal.
-To balance the worst case scenario, we randomly pick one range from the input as the root of the binary.
+To balance the worst case scenario, we randomly pick one range from the input as the root of the binary search tree.

 2. Package contents: